-Normal RBC Size, Shape and Distribution
+Normal RBC Size, Shape, and Distribution

 RBC sizes (diameters) should be approximately the same.
-When there are significant size differences it is called anacytosis.
+When there are significant size differences (smaller and large) it is called anisocytosis.
 Abnormally small RBCs are microcytes and abnormally large RBCs are called macrocytes.
 Make note of the red blood cell diameter with (RDW) in the laboratory CBC analysis.